 A far cry from the museum’s former Breuer building home at 75th and Madison, eh?

-The showcase exhibit at the fancy-schmancy Whitney was America Is Hard to See (which was funny because we found the new building sort of hard to find).
+The main event at the new! maybe improved!
+Whitney was America Is Hard to See (which was funny because we found the costly new building sort of hard to find).

 Drawn entirely from the Whitney Museum of American Art’s collection, America Is Hard to See takes the inauguration of the Museum’s new building as an opportunity to reexamine the history of art in the United States from the beginning of the twentieth century to the present.
 Comprising more than six hundred works, the exhibition elaborates the themes, ideas, beliefs, and passions that have galvanized American artists in their struggle to work within and against established conventions, often directly engaging their political and social contexts.
 Numerous pieces that have rarely, if ever, been shown appear alongside beloved icons in a conscious effort to unsettle assumptions about the American art canon.